KaushikRaghuNimmagadda/midterm/README.md

 You want to use a low-cost CAN-bus reader to query relevant vehicle information through [OBD-II PID](https://en.wikipedia.org/wiki/OBD-II_PIDs) requests.
 To make sure you understand the command syntax, you decide to first query the available [Mode 1 PIDs]() on your own car.

 To do this, you have setup a web app that can send CAN commands to your car, and then returns the CAN responses.
-To simplify the format, your web app commands and responses will always start with a 0-bit followed by an 11-bit address followed by 8 bytes of data.
-So all commands and responses will be (12+8\*8)=76 bits long.
-Note that the appropriate 11-bit address for all OBD-II queries is `7DF` in hexadecimal, and a single query may return zero, one, or more responses. (* Note that it may help to look at the [example PID queries and responses information here](https://en.wikipedia.org/wiki/OBD-II_PIDs#CAN_.2811-bit.29_bus_format)*)
+To simplify the format, your web app automatically handles the CAN address and frame process, so that you can send commands as 8 bytes of hexadecimal encoded data.
+Responses are also returned as 8 bytes of hexadecimal data, but a single query may return zero, one, or two responses from different ECUs.
+So a response can consist of 0, 8, or 16 bytes of hex-encoded data. (* Note that it may help to look at the [example PID queries and responses information here](https://en.wikipedia.org/wiki/OBD-II_PIDs#CAN_.2811-bit.29_bus_format)*)

-**The URL for the simulated OBD system is: goo.gl/ , and you can base your queries as a 76-bit binary string (i.e. 76 zeros or ones)**
+**The URL for the simulated OBD system is: goo.gl/ , and you can base your queries as a hexadecimal encoded 8-byte string (e.g. '1020304050607080')**

 **Note that a single PID query may return zero, one, or more responses.
 Zero means the method is not supported; one means that only one ECU replied; more than one means that more than one ECU replied.**